Resources

 The approach for data retrieval is similar to data injection as well, except for:

-If datasets containing less than 2,000 records need to be exported, it is possible to create a report and download the data.
+For straightforward data retrieval needs involving datasets containing less than 2,000 records, you can create a report and download the data directly.

 The approach is determined by the number of records and the use case.
 Let’s take a look at what those use cases are: